-The majority of unit members have already elected to receive payments on this schedule.
+The majority of unit members at two universities have already elected to receive payments on this schedule.
 By transitioning all unit members to the same basis, it should be possible to achieve economies in administration of the salary and benefits programs.
-Additionally, when faculty unit members serving under a nine month appointments terminate their employment in good standing or retire, they will continue to receive wages and associated benefits, e.g., from the end of the spring term through the following August.
-This will assure them, not only of continued employer-paid health and life insurance, but it would also provide them with an additional quarter of credited service under the South Dakota Retirement System rules.
+Additionally, when faculty unit members serving under a nine month appointments terminate their employment in good standing or retire, they will continue to receive wages, e.g., from the end of the spring term through the following August.
+This will provide them with an additional quarter of credited service under the South Dakota Retirement System rules.

-9.1 UNIT MEMBER RESPONSIBILITIES OF FACULTY UNIT MEMBERS HOLDING PROFESSORIAL RANK
+9.1 UNIT MEMBER RESPONSIBILITIES OF FACULTY UNIT MEMBERS HOLDING PROFESSORIAL RANK (Board proposal)

 Upon accepting an appointment, a faculty unit member holding professorial rank may be assigned responsibility in any of three (3) areas: teaching, research and scholarship, service or in other areas of responsibility as specified under item 6 of § 8.5.
-All faculty unit members holding professorial rank shall be subject to shared-governance service obligations that are normally incidental to any full-time faculty appointment, including, without limitation, participation in curriculum review, faculty or student qualifications and expectations or academic unit programming or operations.
+All faculty unit members holding professorial rank will shall be subject to shared-governance service obligations that are normally incidental to any full-time faculty appointment, including, without limitation, participation in curriculum review, faculty or student qualifications and expectations or academic unit programming or operations.
 Faculty unit members holding lecturer rank are not subject to the foregoing shared-governance service obligations, although they may be directed to assist the professorate informally in matters involving curricula and course delivery.
 A representative list of duties within these areas is found in Appendix G Board Policy No. 4:38.
 In addition, a faculty unit member is expected to perform assigned responsibilities in accordance with recognized standards of professional ethics and departmental policy.
 Specific assignments will be made as provided in Article XI.